Eastleach

 Eastleach is a civil parish in the county of Gloucestershire, England.
 It was created in 1935 when the separate parishes of Eastleach Turville and Eastleach Martin were combined as the civil parish of Eastleach.
 The two villages of the parish—Eastleach Turville and Eastleach Martin—are separated only by the narrow River Leach, which is spanned by the stone road bridge and a stone slab clapper footbridge.
 Together the villages of Eastleach have over 60 listed houses and farm structures.

 Eastleach Martin

 On the east bank of the Leach is Eastleach Martin, the smaller of the two villages.
 Today, the two principal structures are the church of St. Michael & St Martin, and Eastleach House, with a formal garden and extensive grounds open to the public.
 Eastleach Martin was also known as Bouthrop or Burthrop.

 St. Michael & St. Martin

 A Grade I listed structure, St. Michael & St. Martin is of early Norman in origin.
 Founded by Richard Fitz Pons, it was given to Great Malvern Priory in 1120, later passing to Gloucester Abbey.
 The present church is mostly 13th century; there are a Perpendicular font and some decorated Gothic windows terminating in tiny carved heads, but the interior is relatively plain.
-Although no longer used for worship, the church is maintained by the Churches Conservation Trust.
+No longer used for worship, the church is maintained by the Churches Conservation Trust.